 My name is Daniel Perez.
 I am a software engineer and researcher based in London.
 These days, I have mostly been working on blockchain systems and smart contracts.
 I am the co-founder of Mero, a yield farming protocol allowing for reactive liquidity, and Gyroscope, an all-weather stablecoin.

 Before that, I did a PhD at Imperial College London, supervised by professor Ben Livshits and sponsored by the Ethereum Foundation.
 My research theme was about how to secure distributed ledgers and their ecosystem.
 I focused mostly on using programming language techniques to improve the security of blockchains' virtual machines, as well as the applications running on top of them.
 Even before that, I received my Master's in Computer Science from The University of Tokyo under the supervision of professor Shigeru Chiba, during which I worked on applying machine learning techniques to programming languages.

 - Smart Contract Vulnerabilities: Vulnerable Does Not Imply Exploited with Ben Livshits was accepted at USENIX Security 2021

-- Revisiting Transactional Statistics of High-scalability Blockchain with Jiahua Xu and Ben Livshits was accepted at ACM IMC 2020
+- Revisiting Transactional Statistics of High-scalability Blockchains with Jiahua Xu and Ben Livshits was accepted at ACM IMC 2020

 - DeFi Protocols for Loanable Funds with Lewis Gudgeon, Sam Werner and William Knottenbelt was accepted at ACM AFT 2020